mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> series[0] = 0.6

-Generate the time-series using the logistic equation the driving force modifies the logistic equation parameter ``r``:
+Generate the time series using the logistic equation.
+The driving force modifies the logistic equation parameter ``r``:
 ::

     >>> for i in range(1,10000):